 Lauri: Did you go to school to do what you do?
 What was the most valuable thing you learned?

 Brenda: I did pursue art in college, although looking back I feel I did not have good direction of how I might use it in a career.
-The most valuable things I learned at COS were the various techniques I never would have been able to try on my own such as printmaking because of the access to large scale presses, and at UC Davis I worked mostly in large scale ceramics because of the huge walk-in sized kilns available.
-But I suppose the biggest lesson of all came after college as I tried in vain to find a job using my new art degree.
+The most valuable things I learned at COS were the various techniques I never would have been able to try on my own such as printmaking because of the access to large scale presses.
+At UC Davis I worked mostly in large scale ceramics because of the huge walk-in sized kilns available.
+I suppose the biggest lesson of all came after college as I tried in vain to find a job using my new art degree.
 Then something totally unexpected came about.
 An Interior design group took me in recognizing my creative skills.
 It was fun and a whole new set of creative knowledge I was happy to take in.

 Lauri: You are a body worker doing deep tissue massage and most of your drawing are of the human form.
 I think it’s an interesting confluence.
 How does bodywork influence your artwork?